Organising your learning

 - Learning outcomes are observable, measurable, achievable and important!

-We remember about 60%–80% of new material if it is reviewed within 24 hours, but we remember only about 20% if we don't.
+We remember about 60%–80% of new material if it is reviewed within 24 hours, but we remember only about 20% if we don't review it within this time.
 So try to review new material on the same day you learn it.

 Use recognition and recall strategies

 - Use both recognition and recall strategies for checking how well you understand and remember your material.

 - Recognition – review material that is set out in notes, textbooks and other sources.